“All of your favourite chorus pedals in one rugged unit”.

-The CF-7 has three two-in-one concentric controls, to adjust Level, Speed, Depth and three extra controls for each of the seven different Chorus ‘models’, accessed via a seven-way rotary pot selector: –
+The CF7 chorus factory has three two-in-one concentric controls, to adjust Level, Speed, Depth and three extra controls for each of the seven different Chorus ‘models’, accessed via a seven-way rotary pot selector: –

 The supplied user manual has a multi-page layout showing the different controls available for each model, but don’t expect to work out what everything does in 5 or 10 minutes.

 Yes, there are three BOSS emulations, when just the CE-1 would have done, but don’t let that put you off.

 I’ve owned the BOSS CE-2B Bass Chorus and CE3-B Bass Chorus pedals, and the CF7 sounds like a step up.

 “If you haven’t owned any of the pedals, how do you know if the models are any good?”